-Preface to 2010 Edition
+Preface to 2013 Edition

 John Selden was one of the greatest minds and men of his day; his learning and reputation were internationally renowned.
 He was elected to many of his nation's highest offices and honors, and moved in its greatest circles.
-Selden lived during the tumultuous times of Charles the First, Oliver Cromwell, and the Revolution which brought the Puritans to power.
-He was a member of Parliament and was imprisoned in 1628 with other members of that body in its conflict over the prerogatives of the Crown.
+Selden lived during the tumultuous times of King James, Charles the First, Oliver Cromwell, and the Revolution which brought the Puritans to power.
+He was a member of Parliament and was twice imprisoned, once by King James in 1621, and once by Charles the First in 1628, with other members of Parliament in its conflict over the prerogatives of the Crown.
 Among the issues of the day was reformation of the Anglican Church.
 Puritan attempts to abolish Christmas disaffected the people and even provoked riots in Canterbury.
 Some of England's leading men, including Selden, produced tracts defending the traditional date and celebration of Christ's birth.
-His Theanthropos is the most learned defense of the Dec.
+His Theanthropos is one of the most learned defenses of the Dec.
 25th birth of Christ ever written.
 It has been said of Selden